Personality Archetypes – models of people, behaviors or personalities

 Motto: All men and women are created equal

-Core Desire: connecting with others
+Core Desire: to connect with others

 Greatest fear: to be left out or to stand out from the crowd

-Talent: realism, empathy, lack of pretense
+Talent: realism, honesty, empathy, pragmatic, lack of pretense

 3. The Hero